 The Company has an agreement with a group of banks providing a commercial paper program (the "Program").
 Under the Program, at the Company's request the banks may either purchase from the Company, or arrange for the sale by the Company of, unsecured commercial paper notes.
-Borrowings under the Program are supported by the aforementioned unsecured committed line of credit and the Company may issue notes from time to time up to an aggregate principal amount outstanding at any given time of \$1,000,000 which was increased from \$700,000 in December 2017.
+Borrowings under the Program are supported by the aforementioned unsecured committed line of credit and the Company may issue notes from time to time up to an aggregate principal amount outstanding at any given time of \$1,000,000.
 The maturities of the notes may vary but may not exceed 397 days.
 Subject to market conditions, the notes will be sold under customary terms in the commercial paper market and will be issued at a discount to par, or alternatively, will be sold at par and will bear varying interest rates based on a fixed or floating rate basis.
 The interest rates will vary based on market conditions and the ratings assigned to the notes by the credit rating agencies at the time of issuance.
+At December 30, 2018, the Company did not have any notes outstanding under the Program.
 At December 31, 2017, the Company had notes outstanding under the Program of \$137,500 with a weighted average interest rate of 1.85%.
-At December 25, 2016, the Company had notes outstanding under the Program of \$163,300 with a weighted average interest rate of 0.97%.